Reverse Chronological Resume: Tips & Examples

 However, if you are currently in high school or college or you don’t have much professional experience, you can include your high school information.
 To make up for a lack of work experience, you may wish to include extra details about your education, including your GPA (if it’s above a 3.5), relevant coursework, honors and awards, and so forth.

 While you should work your skills into all other sections of your resume, you can also create a dedicated section to highlight your hard and soft skills.
 Be sure to list only skills that are relevant to the job that you are applying for.
 Read the job posting carefully to identify which skills and qualities the employer is looking for, and use those keywords in your resume.
+Consider using resume action verbs to convey your skills more effectively.

 Optional Resume Sections